losrobbos/api-connect-guide/README.md

 [https://rob-message-api.herokuapp.com/messages](https://rob-message-api.herokuapp.com/messages)
 (on first load this can take up to 15 seconds - because it is running on the Heroku free plan - so just be patient :))

-The following sections show how test an API
+The following sections show how to test an API

 1) with a REST Client (Insomnia)
 2) from a React frontend (using fetch or axios)